 Di Liu, PE

-Mr. Liu is experienced in project management, structural analysis, and finite element modeling.
-His work includes design review, modification review, and feasibility studies of container cranes and other structures.
+Mr. Liu is an experienced designer and project manager.
+His work includes structural analysis, design review, modification review, and feasibility studies of container cranes, wharves, and other structures.
 He has an MS and PhD from the University of Kentucky.
-He authored several papers on service-level floor vibrations during his research.
 He did his undergraduate work at Beijing University of Technology.

 Lu Yan, PE